Niko Kranjčar: Hajduk Split

-In January 2005 he experienced a disagreement with the Dinamo Zagreb management, which led to a surprise transfer to Dinamo's biggest rivals, Hajduk Split, which was accomplished thanks to Hajduk's sporting director Igor Štimac for a reported fee of €1.88 million.
-Over 10,000 people came to Kranjcar's official unveiling at the Poljud stadium.
+In January 2005, Kranjčar experienced a disagreement with the Dinamo Zagreb management, which led to a surprise transfer to Dinamo's biggest rivals, Hajduk Split, which was accomplished thanks to Hajduk's sporting director Igor Štimac for a reported fee of €1.88 million.
+Over 10,000 people came to his official unveiling at the Poljud stadium.
+Outside Kranjčar's family home, Dinamo fans lit 200 blue candles in mock memoriam of his "death" of moving to their rival.

-Kranjcar made his league debut for Hajduk on 26 February 2005 in a 2–2 draw against Osijek.
+Kranjčar made his league debut for Hajduk on 26 February 2005 in a 2–2 draw against Osijek.
 He scored his first goal for Hajduk on 23 April 2005 at Poljud in a 5–1 victory against NK Inter.
 He scored his second goal in the decisive 6–0 victory against Varteks on 28 May 2005.

 Kranjčar helped Hajduk win the 2004–05 Prva HNL which was their 2nd league trophy in a row.
-Thanks to his fine games and good sportmenship Kranjčar became the fans' favourite player instantly.
-Despite having a lot of international offers from abroad, Niko decided to stay at Hajduk for the next season.
+Thanks to his fine games and good sportmenship, Kranjčar became the fans' favourite player instantly.
+Despite having a lot of international offers from abroad, he decided to stay at Hajduk for the next season.
 In the 2005–06 Prva HNL he was Hajduk's top goalscorer, with 10 goals.

 After the 2006 World Cup, the world press hailed Kranjčar for his talents, and several clubs immediately showed interest in the young star.
 Among such clubs were Stade Rennais and the Spanish Club Celta Vigo.
 In August 2006, Rennes bid €4.5 million for Kranjčar, which Hajduk rejected, stating they felt they should get more for the player.
 Later on the same day, however, Kranjčar then moved for a reported £3.5 million (€5.2 million) to Portsmouth on 31 August 2006.